 Cecil: "Say, why did you desire to protect Terra?"
 OK: "Huh?
 It's because — She's been uneasy since we met, so I thought I needed to protect her."
 Cecil: "So you've fallen for her, I see."
 OK: "Tha-that's not the reason!

 And of all pairings, Firion x Shiva.
 In both games she entices him, giggling at his embarrassment, and the trade accessory "Shiva Veil" has a description that again implies Firion's embarrassment.

 Some things are shout outs to things that aren't Final Fantasy, or even Square Enix.
 For example: The Accomplishment titled "Battlegenesis Does".
 Hell, there's a shout out to Miss Cleo, she of the fake-Jamaican-accented psychic hotline, in the theater's tutorial menu.

 Mr. Clio originated in FFV, actually.
 Still hilarious, though.

 The World map in Dissidia 012 isn't just based on the map of Final Fantasy, but numerous gateways and teleport stones are actually named after towns and dungeons in the original game and lie in the same approximate locations.
-Furthermore, the world map is based on the Final Fantasy world map to amazing detail, right down to numerous land formations and and shapes being the same.
-Several areas differ but it's usually for gameplay reasons (the continents being connected for example), as a whole the two are identical.
+Furthermore, the world map is based on the Final Fantasy world map to amazing detail, right down to numerous land formations and shapes being the same.
+Several areas differ, but it's usually for gameplay reasons (the continents being connected for example), as a whole the two are identical.

 Single-Stroke Battle - Some enemies use an equipment setup that greatly boosts their stats, but sets their HP to one.
 Therefore, the best way to win is quickly rushing them and hitting with a HP attack.